Financial independence is the best. Financial dependence is the worst.

 In the massage example, the husband couldn’t fully empathize why his wife would want to spend $120 + tip on a massage he thought he could provide for free.
 And because his wife doesn’t have a salary, she felt guilty spending $100 more than what she could get for a 25 minute chair massage at the mall.

 Over time, resentment builds up by the wife, especially since taking care of two young children is way harder than going to work at Google for 10 hours a day.
-The husband, on the other hand, might disagree with her assessment and may begin to resent her for thinking this way given he’s purposefully shielded her from all the corporate BS he’s had to deal with.
+The husband, on the other hand, might disagree with her views.
+He may begin to resent her for thinking this way.
+He purposefully shielded her from all the corporate BS he’s had to deal with.

 Without a release valve, the chance for arguments and ultimately divorce increases.